CyberAgentGameEntertainment/InstantReplay/README.md

 2. Add scripting define symbol `INSTANTREPLAY_CRI` in player settings
 3. Add `InstantReplay.Cri` assembly reference if necessary
 4. Use `InstantReplay.Cri.CriAudioSampleProvider` as `audioSampleProvider` in `RealtimeInstantReplaySession` constructor

+### Getting the Recording State

+You can get the recording state with the `InstantReplaySession.State` property.

 ## Unbounded Recording